Wyandot County Humane Society: A Legacy of Compassion

 To support the Wyandot County Humane Society’s ongoing work, consider:

-• Donating funds, supplies, or pet food.
+• Donating funds, supplies, or pet food to help sustain daily care and medical services.

 Source: Sandusky Register